MechanicalRock/mechanicalrock.github.io/_posts/2019-09-26-aws-waf-association-with-api-gateway.markdown

 ```

 ### Common gotchas
-The errors I encountered when deploying the stack were not very helpful, I would get tons of null error responses.
+The errors I encountered when deploying the stack were inadequate, I would get an abundance of null error responses.
 * YAML indentation
 * Formatting your api gateway arn.
 This should look like:
 ```yml
 arn:aws:apigateway:{region}::/restapis/{rest_api_id}/stages/{stage_name}
 ```
 * Find out where the api gateway was created, was it in your cloudformation or a serverless deployment.
-*  ```Status Code: 400; Error Code: WAFInvalidParameterException```  This could be a whole list of reasons according to the aws docs so have fun finding out which one it is.
+*  ```Status Code: 400; Error Code: WAFInvalidParameterException```  This could be a whole list of reasons according to the aws documentation so have fun figuring out which one it is.

 ### Solution
-So how did I solve the issues I was having?
+So how did I resolve the issues I was having?
-Make sure you have all the resources needed to set up your ACL, these include but are not limited to:
+Ensure you have all the resources needed to set up your ACL, these include but are not limited to:
 * AWS::WAFRegional::WebACL
 * AWS::WAFRegional::Rule
 * AWS::WAFRegional::WebACLAssociation